MobilityData/gtfs.org/docs/documentation/Realtime/reference.md

 | **shape** | [Shape](#message-shape) | Conditionally required | One | Data about the realtime added shapes, such as for a detour.
 At least one of the fields trip_update, vehicle, alert, or shape must be provided - all these fields cannot be empty. <br><br>**Caution:** this field is still **experimental**, and subject to change.
 It may be formally adopted in the future. |

-## _message_ TripUpdate
+### _message_ TripUpdate

 Realtime update on the progress of a vehicle along a trip.
-Please also refer to the general discussion of the [trip updates entities](trip-updates.md).
+Please also refer to the general discussion of the [trip updates entities](../../documentation/Realtime/feed_entities/trip-updates.md). upd
 Depending on the value of ScheduleRelationship, a TripUpdate can specify:

 *   A trip that proceeds along the schedule.